Last Updated: 8/17/21

-- It costs less to install than a chevron pattern.
+- Can cost less to install than chevron pattern.

 The true craftsman look.

-- It can be expensive to install depending on the pattern.
+- Can be expensive to install depending on the pattern.

 - Parquet tiles may not wear well.

-- Depending on the pattern, it may make the home harder to sell
+- Certain patterns may make the home harder to sell.